 But older coastal sites are beginning to turn up.
 This year Dillehay announced the discovery of a nearly 15,000-year-old site at Huaca Prieta, about 600 kilometers north of Lima.
 Its earliest residents lived in an estuary 30 kilometers from the Pacific shoreline but still ate mostly shark, seabirds, marine fish, and sea lions, and their artifacts resemble those at other coastal sites.
 "I was stunned how similar [the tools of Huaca Prieta] were to [those of] Cedros Island," Davis says.

-Still, pinning down the coastal migration theory will take a string of well-dated sites beginning before 15,000 years ago in southwestern Alaska or British Columbia in Canada and extending through time down the coast.
+Still, pinning down the coastal migration theory will take a string of well-dated sites beginning before 15,000 years ago in southeastern Alaska or British Columbia in Canada and extending through time down the coast.
 To find them, archaeologists will have to take the plunge.

 Loren Davis tries to stay steady as he makes his way into a laboratory aboard the research vessel Pacific Storm.
 The archaeologist was desperately seasick in his cabin for 2 days in late May as the 25-meter-long ship fought rough seas more than 35 kilometers off the Oregon coast.
 With Davis laid low, his team members scanned the ocean floor with sound waves.